 When I watch moves, I don’t see myself as the heroes but as their parents.
 For example, I cried when Andy leaves for university and says goodbye to his mom in Toy Story 2.

 For me, everything has changed: I only think about my children!
 I had no patience before having my son and now I have plenty!
 The love of a mother did not make so much sense before I had children.
 Now I understand my mom when she talks about it…

 I’ve learned to let go.
 Before, I was a workaholic; I could work 70 hours a week.
 I kept my home clean and it looked like a designer’s home.
 Now I don’t work as much and my house can be a bit dusty and I accept that dishes are not made for one day, I don’t care!
 I enjoy what life has given me, a life filled with surprises and love…

 I think the only thing that changed is my watchfulness when I enter someone else’s house or in another backyard.
 I check everything to make sure that it is safe for the children.
 I push my father’s glass when it is near the edge of the table… For everything else I did not find that having a child changed my life that much except for the arrangements.
 Anyway, with or without children, life requires constant adjustments and compromises.

 Everything changed!
 I stopped drinking… I used to drink every day… I never slept.
 I crossed the street without looking… Strangely, I stopped drinking on August 15th and on October 4th, I found out that I was six weeks pregnant.
 I drank again later but I promised myself that I would never drink in front of my daughter until she is old enough to understand.
 She is now two years and a half and it’s been three years since I drank.
 I also found out that crying was ok.
 If I feel like crying, I cry and above all, I started to love again.
-I did not want to get attached to her at first because of negative experiences of my childhood.
-I was afraid to loose her if I loved her, like I lost everyone I loved in my life.
-Ad now I tell her that I love her at least 100 times a day…
+I did not want to get attached to her at first because of the negative experiences of my childhood.
+I was afraid to lose her if I loved her like I lost everyone I loved in my life.
+And now I tell her that I love her at least 100 times a day…